 Do you want a permanent base for your narrowboat?

 Think about this very carefully.
 British Waterways who control most of the waterway system are very strict about a narrowboat owner’s status on the waterway.
 You must have a home mooring when you apply for your Waterways license.
 There are two exceptions allowed.
 The first is if your boat is removed from the water.
 It’s their equivalent of the DVLA’s SORN status.
 The other exception is if you are going to continually cruise the network.
 You still need a license but not a home base, but you must comply with their criteria for continuous cruising criteria.
 If you still need to travel to work continuous cruising status is not for you.

 There are three different types of mooring; online, offline and marina.
 An online mooring is on the canal bank.
 An offline mooring is off the canal but not in a marina.
 A marina is a purpose built basin with a range of facilities to cater for your boating needs.
-There's a of the narrowboat friendly marinas in England and Wales on this site.
+There’s a full list of the narrowboat friendly marinas in England and Wales on this site.
 You need to think carefully before choosing a marina.
-Please read before considering one.
+Please read this article before considering one.

 Do you want to live on your boat ALL of the time?

 Many narrowboat owners – even the most enthusiastic cruise-nearly-ll-year-round boaters – like a break from life on the cut.
 They keep a home on dry land for such occasions and for the majority of their possessions that simply won’t fit on the boat.
 They also retain a postal address.
 Boaters with no home on dry land have to rely on relatives to receive their post and have to either sell possessions that won’t fit on the boat or put them into paid storage.

 Who are you going to share your narrowboat with?